DEV Community

 Recently there has been a lot of talk of LLM pre-training plateauing, exhausting training data, AI development hitting a wall.

-We might be seeing a forming trend on what comes in 2025 - combining resigning/thinking models with traditional models, interconnecting them as Slow and Fast minds: planning (Slow) and taking action (Fast), identifying (Fast) and evaluating (Slow) etc.
+We might be seeing a forming trend on what comes in 2025 - combining reasoning/thinking models with traditional LLMs, interconnecting them as Slow and Fast minds: planning (Slow) and taking action (Fast), identifying (Fast) and evaluating (Slow) etc.

 Here's one of the recent examples from Aider AI coding assistant which shows how combining QwQ as Architect and Qwen 2.5 as a Coder (there's a 2-step "architect-code" mode allowing to choose different models for each of the steps) increases coding performance.